Hello, I’m Juliana. I’m an artist exploring how sensory engagement can nurture holistic wellbeing and emotional connection.

-Growing up in the vibrant culinary capitals of Kuala Lumpur and London, in a family-owned restaurant, food was more than nourishment; it was a way of life, connecting me to people, cultures, and memories.
+I was shaped early on by life between the vibrant culinary capitals of Kuala Lumpur and London, in my family-run restaurants.
+Food was more than nourishment to me; it became a way of life, a language of care and connection.

-Join me on @julianalua_ for sneak peeks into upcoming experiences and works in progress.
+Join me on @julianalua_ for a glimpse into evolving works and upcoming experiences.

 Features